Description

 Download the file tunn3l_v1s10n.

-Magic bytes (file signatures) are the first bytes of a file that identify its format, independent of the file extension.
+Magic bytes (file signatures) are the first bytes of a file that identify its format, independent of the extension.

 Flag